 If you’re wondering “Fjallsárlón vs Jokulsarlon: Which one to choose?”
 Then the answer is, both!
 Jökulsárlón is the most famous glacier lagoon in Iceland thanks to its huge icebergs.

 It sits in the shadow of Vatnajökull Glacier and is blessed with some of the most incredible wildlife in the country.
 Though it’s much busier than Fjallsárlón, it’s still worth a visit.
-There’s also lots of great outdoor adventures to be had at Jokulsarlon!
+There are also lots of great outdoor adventures to be had at Jokulsarlon!

 Many blue icebergs wash up on the shores of the Diamond Beach.
 Their vivid colors starkly contrast with the dark volcanic sands.
 This black sand beach is very popular with photographers.